cwwang1979/Deep-Learning-Can-Predict-Bevacizumab-Therapeutic-E-ect-and-Microsatellite-Instability-Directly-from/README.md

 #### 4. Patch Selection training part
-After done the training part use the 'Patch_selection' to choose the Model selection inference patch
+After done the training part, use the 'Patch_selection' file to choose the model selection patch.

 Then in a terminal run:
 ```
 ./Patch_selection train.txt
 ```
-After running in a terminal, the .txt results will be produced under the folder '/List' and the filename will be PatchSelection_train.txt
+After running in a terminal, the .txt results will be produced under the folder '/List' and the filename will be PatchSelection_train.txt.

 #### 5. Model Selection